 The process involves the alteration of the hair shape into curls and waves through the involvement of chemicals and heat.
 This effect on the hair is said to last for a few weeks or months.

 Perm mainly requires two steps.
-First step physical action and second one chemical phase.
+The first step is a physical action and the second one chemical phase.

-- Length of the hair: Length of one’s hair plays a significant role during the process.
-More the length of the hair, more time has to given to the chemicals to function and vice versa.
+- Length of the hair: The length of one’s hair plays a significant role during the process.
+The more the length of the hair, the more time has to be given for the chemicals to function and vice versa.

-- Quality of the hair: Apart from length, quality of the hair has also an important role to play in the choice of the right kind of perm.
-The chemical solution used in the process can be classified into two kinds:
+- Quality of the hair: Apart from length, the quality of the hair has also an important role to play in the choice of the right kind of perm.
+The chemical solution used in the process can be classified into two kinds.

 - Acidic perm: Acidic perm is ideal for thin, damaged and delicate hair.
 It consists of glycerol monothioglycolate with a pH of around 6.5 to 8.2.